Top 7 Commercial Real Estate Insurance Misconceptions

 Misconception #7: Property owners have no control over their insurance

 Many commercial owners may think they have no control over pricing/terms/coverage.
 Especially given the hard market we sit in today.
-A total lack of control is simply not the case.
 Creating cash flow reports, maintaining financial health, and understanding building and tenant characteristics can lead to better rates and terms for commercial real estate owners.

-Using STRATAFOLIO to track your assets’ location, age, square footage, vacancy, and occupancy, among other things, can help commercial property owners prepare for when they need this information.
+Using STRATAFOLIO to track the location, age, square footage, vacancy, and occupancy of your assets, among other details, can help commercial property owners prepare for when they need this information.

 STRATAFOLIO also tracks tenant information, certificates of insurance, rent rolls, cash flow, and so much more.
 Best of all, this information is exportable through dynamic reports.
 This makes it easy to send it right to your insurance agency.
 A well-prepared, organized, and sophisticated owner has a greater likelihood of lower rates and better terms.
 Check out our knowledge base article on How to Automate Your Certificates of Insurance (COI) to see how we can save time for you and your team through automation and artificial intelligence.